iklam/tools/NOTES/execution_of_invokedynamic_for_string_concat.md

 Recall that our concatenation looks like this:

 ```
-d = "0" + Concat0.s;
+d = "000" + Concat0.s;
 ```

-The "0" part of the concatenation is considered a "constant", so it's not passed as a parameter by the `invokedynamic` bytecode.
-Instead, it's recorded inside the resolved call site.
+The `"000"` part of the concatenation is considered a "constant", so it's not passed as a parameter by the `invokedynamic` bytecode.
+Instead, it's recorded inside the appendix object.
 You can see it being loaded by the following code (from the `argL1` field of the appendix object on bytecode 6):

 ```